09 May Luxury Car Sales Tips: Maintaining Your Car’s Value

-This is one of the most cost effective steps you can take in maintaining the health of your car’s engine.
-Do not procrastinate when it’s time get an oil change.
+This is one of the most cost-effective steps you can take in maintaining the health of your car’s engine.
+Do not procrastinate when it’s time to get an oil change.

 Keep your maintenance history

-Save receipts from tune-ups, car washes, oil changes and any other services that shows you’ve kept good care of your car.
+Save receipts from tune-ups, car washes, oil changes and any other services that show you’ve kept good care of your car.
 Having a verified maintenance history often helps the resale value.